kholia/DDX/Manual-for-DDX.md

 - Reliable T/R switching based on a DPDT relay

-- No toroids to wind assuming an external TX-BPF is in use ;-)
+- No toroids to wind with the TX-BPF in use ;-)

 - The final MOSFET remains as cool as a cucumber (Class-D operation)